 The tails are sold separately, and are produced in various sizes and colour patterns, each designed to imitate one of the many types of baitfish that your intended prey will be looking for.

-So it's worth having a reasonable selection of tails, not just as spares, but also so you can ring the changes and find the one that gets results.
+So it's worth having a reasonable selection of tails, not just as spares, but also as alternative shapes and sizes so you can ring the changes and find the one that gets results.

-First, you should check that the back of the 'head' and the front end of the lure will fit neatly together - if it doesn't, you'll need to trim it with a sharp knife as shown below.
+First, you should check that the back of the 'head' and the front end of the soft plastic shad will fit neatly together - if it doesn't, you'll need to trim it with a sharp knife as shown below.

-Having trimmed off the head, place the jig hook alongside the lure and mark the place on the centreline at which the hook-point should emerge.
+Having trimmed off the head, place the jig hook alongside the shad and mark the place on the centreline at which the hook-point should emerge.

-Then insert the hook in the forward face of the lure, and in a single movement thread the hook through the lure and out at the mark.
+Then insert the hook in the forward face of the shad, and in a single movement thread the hook through the lure and out at the mark.

 Artwork by Andrew Simpson